You have read this article downloads /

 I'm not usually a big jewelry person, but I found etsy seller Wicopy the other night and had to share.
 I'm captivated by all the loveliness.
 Too late for a Mother's Day present, but wouldn't a pair of these be a nice gift for someone?
 (Or yourself?)

-You have read this article shop with the title May 2008.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2008/05/pretty.html.
+with the title May 2008.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2008/05/pretty.html.
 Thanks!

 Six things